thiagofiora/Thiago-Fioravante/test.mobile.monefy/README.md

 12. Test - Add an expense greater than 0 to Taxi -> Show the value on the correct category on Landing page
 13. Test - Add an expense greater than 0 to Toiletry -> Show the value on the correct category on Landing page
 14. Test - Add an expense greater than 0 to Transport -> Show the value on the correct category on Landing page
-15. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page
-16. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page
-17. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page
-18. Test - Add an expense greater than 0 to House -> Show the value on the correct category on Landing page

 #### Income